TheMiniDriver/image-api/docs/image-api.md

 There is quite a bit of code in this function at first glance, so let's break it down.
 In the first 2 lines, we load up the `background` and `logo` images from file, using the `loadImage` function, along with the identifier we stored in the `req` object.

-In the following 4 lines, we extract the width and height of the background image, and create a new, blank canvas object with these dimensions.
+In the following 2 lines, we extract and storethe width and height of the background image.
+Then we load up our font to use, before creating a new, blank canvas object with these dimensions.
 A blank canvas is like opening up Paint and creating a new file.
 After we create the canvas, we get a reference to the context of the canvas.
 The context is the interface to the canvas, and is the way we draw onto the canvas.
 It has all the functions to add images, text, shapes, fills etc. You can think of it as equivalent to the tools palette, with all the brushes, pens, buckets etc, in Paint or Photoshop.

 Because we want the logo to be a little indented from the right and bottom of the background image, we use the `logoPadding` variable to define the amount of padding we want.
 Then we draw the background image to the canvas, using the [`drawImage()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) function.
 The first argument to this function is the image we want to draw, and the second and third arguments are the x and y coordinates of the top left corner of where we want to place the image.
 The next 2 coordinates are the width and height of the image we want to draw.